Get immersed in a free, six-day Grambling State experience to explore campus life, admissions, uncover scholarships, and transform your future

 • Official high school transcript

-• A personal statement (250-300 words) responding to one of the following prompts:
+• A personal statement (250–300 words) responding to the following prompt:

-• Option 1: What are your short-term and long-term goals after high school?
+• What are your short-term and long-term goals after high school?
 How can your participation in the TMCF SOAR Program assist you in achieving these goals?
+(Note: In your response, reflect on how your experiences have shaped your goals and motivation.)

 Participants will reside on-campus and engage in seminars, team-building activities, and workshops.
 The program includes: